collective/collective.searchevent/collective/searchevent/docs/README.rst

 collective.searchevent
 ======================

-This package provides **Search Event Portlet** for searching Plone default Event content type.
+collective.searchevent provides **Search Event Portlet** for searching Plone default Event content type.

 It is also possible to filter the search with tags (Subjects) and paths.